Finding a university

 Anyone looking to study in Germany is spoilt for choice.
 There are many different types of universities, all of which provide outstanding quality.

 Germany has public and private universities.
 They are usually divided into universities, universities of applied sciences and colleges of art, film and music.
-About 95 percent of the universities are financed by the government and are therefore state-funded.
-Only 5 percent of the institutions of higher education are private universities.
+About 60 percent of the universities are financed by the government and are therefore state-funded.
+30 percent of the institutions of higher education are private universities, and 10 percent are church-financed and state-accredited institutions.
 The vast majority of students are enrolled in state-run universities.
 Anyone studying at these universities pays no or only a nominal amount of tuition fees.

 Private universities, which are government approved or recognised, are generally universities of applied sciences.
 Students appreciate the small study group sizes, the close link to industry and the international focus.
 Anyone looking to study at a private university may need to pay very high tuition fees.
 In addition, the degrees are only recognised on the international job market if the private university is officially recognised.